panther-labs/panther-analysis/README.md

 ## Panther CLI Tool

-`panther-cli` is a Python command line interface for testing and packaging Panther Policies and Rules.
+`panther-cli` is a Python command line interface for testing, packaging, and deploying Panther Policies and Rules.
 This enables policies and rules to be managed in code and tracked via version control systems such as git or svn.
-This is also useful for devops and security personnel who prefer CLI management and configuration over web app interfaces.
+This is also useful for devops and security personnel who prefer CLI management and configuration over web interfaces.

 ### Installation